-The latency depends on many factors such as traffic from other ports, conflict with earlier transactions, etc. The numbers listed here assume a completely idle System Cache and no write data delay for transactions on one of the optimized ports.
+The latency depends on many factors such as traffic from other ports and conflict with earlier transactions.
+The numbers in Table 2-2 assume a completely idle System Cache and no write data delay for transactions on one of the optimized ports.
 For transactions using the Generic AXI port an additional two clock cycle latency is added.